Ericsson/CodecheckerVSCodePlugin/README.md

 - Commands and build tasks for running CodeChecker as part of a build system

 ![Commands and tasks](media/codechecker-tasks.gif)

+## Setting up your build environment

+CodeChecker works by reading a generated compilation database, often called `compile_commands.json`, and executing specific analyses based on that.

+`CMake` has built-in support for generating a compilation database.
+Set the environment variable `CMAKE_EXPORT_COMPILE_COMMANDS=ON`, and the compilation database should be inside your build folder.
+If you are using the `CMake Tools` extension for VS Code, you can add this flag to the extension settings under `Cmake > Build Environment`.

+`make` and other build systems have no built-in support for generating a compilation database, but CodeChecker can generate one based on the build command.
+To generate one, you can use the command `CodeChecker log -b "[full build command]" -o .codechecker/compile_commands.json`.

+To automate the process, the extension provides ways to run the `CodeChecker log` command automatically.
+First, in the Extension Settings set `CodeChecker > Executor > Log build command`, and then use either the VS Code Task, or the VS Code command `CodeChecker: Run CodeChecker Log` to execute the analysis.
+You can also run `CodeChecker: Preview CodeChecker log in terminal` to have more fine-grained control over the parameters passed to CodeChecker.

 ## Configuring CodeChecker